nysa42/c2raytools_more_examples/README.md

   make sure the xfrac file path is correct

-  some of the routines depend on my c2raytools addons
+  some of the routines depend on my c2raytools addons (found in my c2raytools branch)

+  not all of the usage and description notes are accurate (most probably aren't)